selforganising/book/topics/html.md

       </div>
     </div>

 Try to avoid adding any additional *divs* between the *container*, the *row* and the *col*.
-If you want to add behaviour, then add an additional class within an appropriateexisting *div*.
+If you want to add behaviour, then add an additional class within an appropriate existing *div*.

 [in progress]